mgamzec/Big-Data-with-Pyspark-in-Python/README.md

 # Spark and Python for Big Data with PySpark
-A well-constructed summary of the learnings from the course Spark and Python for Big Data with PySpark.

 PySpark was set-up for this course using any one of the below mentioned methods -
 1. Ubuntu + Spark + Python on Virtual Box